 According to our survey, Hawaii had the highest overdose rate per capita anywhere in the country.
 Like other states across the country, Hawaii has seen an uptick in the number of overdoses attributed to opioid misuse.
 In 2016, the statewide fatality rate of opioid overdoses nearly doubled that of 2000, and as state officials began cracking down on prescription opiates, many turned to heroin instead.

 Following Hawaii, people we polled from Alabama, Arizona, and Florida also indicated higher rates of drug overdoses than anywhere else in the country.
-Arizona was identified by one study as being among the top-10 worst states in the country to be impacted by drug misuse.
+Arizona was identified by one study as being among the top-10 worst states in the country to be impacted by drug abuse.
 In January 2017, 191 people in Arizona overdosed from opioids and 15 died in just one week.

 As the number of Americans impacted by opioids continues to rise, some cities and states are changing their approach to low-level drug offenders.
 Rather than sending them to jail (where they often fail to receive the necessary care to overcome addiction), some parts of the country are moving away from punishment and towards treatment as a response to drug use in the U.S. While these programs may have received some criticism from law-enforcement officials, they remain focused on keeping drug users out of the criminal justice system and reducing the stigma of addiction.